-One of the key requirements of electronic auction (e-Auction) protocols is privacy, i.e. the bids of losing bidders remain private.
-Brandt proposed a first-price sealed-bid auction protocol [4,3,2] and claimed that it is fully private, i.e. it leaks no information apart from the winner, the winning bid, and what can be deduced from these two facts (e.g. that the other bids were lower).
+Brandt proposed a first-price sealed-bid auction protocol [Bra06, Bra03, Bra02] and claimed that it is fully private, i.e. it leaks no information apart from the winner, the winning bid, and what can be deduced from these two facts (for example that the other bids were lower).

 Our Contributions.
 The protocol is based on an algorithm that computes the winner using bids encoded as bit vectors.
 In this paper we show that the implementation using the homomorphic property of a distributed Elgamal encryption proposed in the original paper suffers from a weakness.
 In fact, we prove that any two different inputs (i.e. different bids) result in different outcome values, which are only hidden using random values.
 We show how a dishonest participant can remove this random noise, if malleable interactive zero-knowledge proofs are used.
 The seller can then efficiently compute the bids of all bidders, hence completely breaking privacy.
+We provide a parallel implementation for the protocol and the attack, and show that the computations are efficient in practice.
 We also discuss two problems with verifiability, and how the lack of authentication enables attacks on privacy even if the above attack is prevented via non-malleable non-interactive proofs.
 Additionally we show attacks on non-repudiation and fairness, and propose solutions to all discovered flaws in order to recover a fully resistant protocol.